FuelLabs/fuel-indexer/docs/src/reference-guide/indexing/blocks-and-transactions.md

 }
 ```

-`TransactionStatus` refers to the status of a `Transaction` in the Fuel network.
+`TmpClientTransactionStatus` refers to the status of a `Transaction` in the Fuel network.